 Trials and Testimonies

 In February 1842, Robert Megraw Sr. found himself embroiled in a legal dispute when he accused James Longridge of stealing his potatoes.
-The trial took place at the Down assizes, and according to the “Downpatrick Recorder” newspaper, Robert’s son, John Megraw, testified that he discovered tracks leading from their house to the prisoner’s house and found similar potatoes in the prisoner’s possession.
-Another witness, John Scott, confirmed the similitaries between the stolen potatoes and the ones found in the prisoner’s house.
+The trial took place, and according to the “Downpatrick Recorder” newspaper, John Megraw, Robert’s son, testified that he discovered tracks leading from their house to the prisoner’s house and found similar potatoes in the prisoner’s possession.
+Another witness, John Scott, confirmed the correspondence between the stolen potatoes and the ones found in the prisoner’s house.

 Thomas Gourley, the landlord of James Longridge, also played a crucial role in the case.
 He came down to the scene when called upon and witnessed the search for the missing potatoes.
 It was Thomas Gourley who suggested examining under some hay and sticks, leading to the discovery of the concealed prisoner.
 James Longridge’s attempt to explain his possession of the potatoes did not provide a satisfactory answer to the witnesses.